 What happens after filing a workers’ compensation claim?

 If the workers’ compensation claims adjuster does not believe that workers’ compensation covers your injuries, then your claim is denied.
 In that case, you have the right to dispute that decision.
-If you plan on challenging your denial, you should not delay and contact a Stockton workers’ compensation attorney as soon as possible because there are deadlines to fight claims.
+If you plan on challenging your denial, you should contact a Stockton workers’ compensation attorney as soon as possible because there are deadlines to fight claims.

 When do you hear if your workers’ compensation claim is accepted?

 Claims adjusters must decide, within a reasonable period, whether to accept or deny your claim.
 In general, your employer’s workers’ compensation insurance company has 14 days to inform you of your claim’s status.
 In most cases, if you do not receive a letter that denies your claim within 90 days of filing your claim, then your claim is considered to be accepted.